oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 The `auth_session` is a value that the authorization server issues in order to be able to associate subsequent requests from the same client.
 It is intended to be analagous to how a browser cookie associates multiple requests by the same browser to the authorization server.

-The `auth_session` value is completely opaque to the client, and as such the AS MUST adequately protect the value from inspection by the client, for example by using a random stringo using a JWE if the AS is not maintaining state on the backend.
+The `auth_session` value is completely opaque to the client, and as such the AS MUST adequately protect the value from inspection by the client, for example by using a random string or using a JWE if the AS is not maintaining state on the backend.

 If the client has an `auth_session`, the client MUST include it in future requests to the authorization challenge endpoint.
 The client MUST store the `auth_session` beyond the issuance of the authorization code to be able to use it in future requests.